juliaannjose/juliaannjose.github.io/_pages/about.md

 ---

-I am a Computer Science Ph.D. candidate at New York University.
+I am a Computer Science Ph.D. candidate at New York University, advised by [Rachel Greenstadt](https://engineering.nyu.edu/faculty/rachel-greenstadt).
 My interests broadly lie in the application of natural language processing and deep learning methodologies to address privacy issues online.
-Currently, my research revolves around examining social media platforms to understand the presence of misinformation, conspiratorial content, extremism, and hate speech.
+Currently, I'm studying social media platforms to understand the presence of misinformation, conspiratorial content, extremism, and hate speech.

-Previously, I was a Data Scientist at [Atos zData](https://zdatainc.com/), where I developed machine learning and AI-driven data science applications.
-During my time there, I also got to work on several cool [MLOps](https://www.kubeflow.org/) tools.
+This summer, I worked at Atento Capital, a Tulsa-based venture capital firm focusing on early-stage startups.
+As a VC and ML fellow, I explored investment evaluation, deal sourcing, and growth strategies while also advancing machine learning initiatives within its portfolio companies.
+Before starting my PhD, I was a Data Scientist at Atos, where I developed AI-driven applications and worked with innovative MLOps tools.

-I have a master’s degree in computer science from Arizona State University and a bachelor’s degree in electronics and communication engineering from National Institute of Technology Delhi.
+I have a master’s degree in Computer Science from Arizona State University and a bachelor’s degree in Electronics and Communication Engineering from National Institute of Technology Delhi.
 While at ASU, I collaborated with the [Behavioral Research Lab](https://wpcarey.asu.edu/marketing-degrees/research-lab) by implementing technological tools to analyze behavioral patterns.
 I also had the opportunity to serve as a Graduate Teaching Assistant for courses such as Principles of International Business and Negotiation at the W. P. Carey School of Business.

 During the early part of my career, I worked as a Research and Development Intern for [Qatar Computing Research Institute](https://www.hbku.edu.qa/en/qcri/about).
 I rotated within three of their departments -- Arabic Language Technologies, Social Computing, and Visualization.